flatironinstitute/online_psp/README.md

 ## References
 [1] Pehlevan, C., Sengupta, A. and Chklovskii, D.B.
 "Why do similarity matching objectives lead to Hebbian/anti-Hebbian networks?."
 Neural computation 30, no. 1 (2018): 84-124.

-[2] Cardot, H, and Degras, D. "Online Principal Component Analysis in High Dimension: Which Algorithm to Choose?." arXiv preprint arXiv:1511.03688 (2015).
+[2] Cardot, H., and Degras, D. "Online Principal Component Analysis in High Dimension: Which Algorithm to Choose?." arXiv preprint arXiv:1511.03688 (2015).

 [3] Arora, R., Cotter, A., Livescu, K. and Srebro, N., 2012, October.
 Stochastic optimization for PCA and PLS.
 In Communication, Control, and Computing (Allerton), 2012 50th Annual Allerton Conference on (pp. 861-868).
 IEEE.